-- Amortization profile of the assets: the 0% default and 0% prepayment monthly amortization of the securitized assets according to the contractual amortization schedule. - Timing of Default: The timing of default is used to calculate the defaulted amount per period expressed as a percentage of the cumulative defaults.
-MERIS has tested the transaction by using various default curves - front-loaded, flat, and back-loaded. - Recovery lag: 6 months - Prepayment rate: 15% constant annual prepayment rate.
-MERIS has received monthly prepayment data on the previous four securitizations of CAC, and has noted that historical average prepayment rates have varied between 5.4% and 15.3%. - Over collateralization: 3.2% (net of expenses), in addition to the subordinated servicing fee of 2.25%p.a. of the monthly portfolio principal outstanding balance;
+- Amortization profile of the assets: the 0% default and 0% prepayment monthly amortization of the securitized assets according to the contractual amortization schedule; - Timing of Default: The timing of default is used to calculate the defaulted amount per period expressed as a percentage of the cumulative defaults.
+MERIS has tested the transaction by using various default curves - front-loaded, flat, and back-loaded; - · Recovery lag: 6 months; - Prepayment rate: MERIS has received monthly prepayment data on the previous securitizations of CAC, and has noted that historical average prepayment rates have varied between 3.9% and 15.1%.
+MERIS has tested the transaction using various prepayment rates between 0% and 20%; - Credit Support: Over collateralization of 1.6% (net of expenses), EGP 3mn cash reserve to be built up over 6 months by equal monthly deposits of EGP 500,000, in addition to the subordination of servicing fee of 2.25%p.a. of the monthly portfolio principal outstanding balance.